alxnsk/simple-portrait-organizer/README.md

 * You can choose a separate folder for your files.
 * You can keep the original names.
 * And if you choose to do so, a pop-up window will appear when you paste something from the clipboard, allowing you to edit a resulting name.
+* You can limit the maximum image resolution per side.
+The image will be downscaled proportionally.